-- Cinder from RWBY suffers from this after being severely injured at the end of Season 3.
+- Cinder from RWBY suffers from this throughout Season 4 after being severely injured at the end of Season 3.
 She can barely speak at all, managing only a strangled whisper at best.
 Emerald serves as her interpreter, relaying Cinder's words to other people.
 She recovers by Season 5 to the disappointment of her colleague Watts, though she still prefers to remain silent when she can.

 - Selective Mutism can cause people to unwillingly shut down all communication.
 In the process of regaining the ability to fully communicate, they may make strange noises to try to make their point.